bokade-swaranjali/Coffee_shop_sales/README.md

-# Coffee_shop_sales
+# Coffee_shop_sales_Analysis
-Excel dashboard project - Coffee Shop Sales
+Excel dashboard project - Coffee Shop Sales analysis

 ~ About This Project
     This project is about analyzing the sales data of a coffee shop to understand customer behavior, product performance, and store sales.
 All the work was done using Microsoft Excel and Power Query Editor to         clean, transform, and analyze the data.